Timendus/chip-8-bad-apple/README.md

 After sleeping on it for a day or two, I started playing with a few other ideas, mainly in an attempt to get rid of the interlacing.
-I figured that maybe just using all of our frames for only the odd lines would give the same total size, but look better, even if we would trade in some vertical resolution:
+I figured that maybe just using all of our frames for only the odd lines would give the same total size, but look better, even though we would trade in some vertical resolution:

 ![Only encoding and rendering odd lines](./pictures/odd-lines.gif)